 Welcome to Queen Edith’s Foundation Stage

-We use Tapestry online learning journals for each child as a record of their play and learning.
-These help us to understand what each child needs to know next and plan appropriate activities.
+We use Tapestry online learning journals for each child as a record of their play and learning during their time with us.
+These are shared with parents so that they can see what their child is doing when they are with us.

 We believe in positive behaviour management and encourage children to develop social skills and work as part of a group.